virteal/l8/README.md

 l8 tasks are kind of user level non preemptive threads.
 They are neither native threads, nor worker threads, nor fibers nor the result of some CPS transformation.
 Just a bunch of cooperating closures.
+However, if you are familiar with threads, l8 tasks should seem natural to you.

 Steps vs Statements
 ===================

 Javascript code is made of statements (and expressions).
 One key characteristic of the language is the fact that all these statements are "non blocking".
-This means that no statement can "block".
-They are executed with no delay, they cannot "wait" for something to happen.
+This means that a statement cannot "block".
+It is executed with no delay, it cannot "wait" for something to happen.

 As a result there is only one "thread" of execution and any activity that cannot complete immediately needs to register code to execute later when